 - Economy.
 Transportation is a factor in economic growth, development, and employment.
 It requires materials for modes and infrastructure and energy for operations, which can be used more efficiently.
-Transportation should also have a fair pricing strategy, meaning that users bear the full costs (direct and indirect) of their usage of the transport system.
+Transportation should also have a fair pricing strategy, meaning that users bear the full costs (direct and indirect) of using the transport system.
 A transport system where competition is fair and open is likely to promote modal choice and efficiency.
-In a system where transport is a public or private monopoly, price distortions and misallocations of capital can be created, which in the long run are likely to render the system unsustainable.
+In a system where transport is a public or private monopoly, price distortions and misallocations of capital can be created, which in the long run, are likely to render the system unsustainable.

 Sustainable transportation fits within the sustainable development goals (SDG).
 Some SDGs are core to sustainable transportation, such as:

-- (3) Health and wellbeing.
+- (3) Health and well-being.
 Ensuring transportation safety and the provision of opportunities through improved mobility.

 - (9) Industry and infrastructures.
 Supply chains and the mobility of passengers and freight.